noiseprotocol/noise_spec/noise.md

 decryption error occurs the handshake has failed and the `HandshakeState` is deleted without sending further messages.

-After the handshake is complete you call `EndHandshake()` which returns two `CipherState` objects, the first for encrypting transport messages from initiator to responder, and the second for messages in the other direction.
+Processing the final handshake message returns two `CipherState` objects, the first for encrypting transport messages from initiator to responder, and the second for messages in the other direction.
 Transport messages can be encrypted and decrypted by calling `CipherState.Encrypt()` and `CipherState.Decrypt()`.

 3.4.
 The `HandshakeState` object
 ---------------------------------